 It’s one of my favourite Tipping Services.
 But let’s just say I haven’t yet fully converted.

-However, every Tipster needs verifying on an individual basis.
-To truly judge the Betting Gods service I’d need to see consistent profits over an extended period of time.
-I’d need to verify the odds myself on thousands of selections — like i’ve done with Trademate Sports.
-I haven’t had time to do that with any of the Tipsters on Betting Gods.
+To truly judge the Betting Gods service I’d need to devote the time to following the tipsters over an extended period of time.
+I’d need to verify the odds myself on thousands of selections — like I’ve done with Trademate Sports.
+I couldn’t possibly find the time to do this (and besides, Smart Betting Club does just that).